Kristina Gjerde

 Kristina Maria Gjerde is a High Seas Policy Advisor for the International Union for Conservation of Nature Global Marine and Polar Program.
 She works on the Global Ocean Biodiversity Initiative and won the 2018 Boat International Visionary Ocean Award.
-Gjerde currently lives in the greater Boston area.

 Education and early career

 Gjerde studied history at University of California, Los Angeles.
 She graduated summa cum laude in 1981.
 She moved to the east coast and studied law at New York University, graduating Juris Doctor in 1984.
 She worked on the use of space technology in conflict prevention as an intern at the United Nations.
 She specialised in admiralty law at Lord Day & Lord.
 She was not allowed to join the admiralty law social club, the Whitehall Club, as it did not accept women members.
 During a scuba diving trip to Palau, Gjerde became interested in protecting the oceans.
 She was awarded a two-year fellowship at Woods Hole Oceanographic Institution in 1988.
 She evaluated the international protection that was given to Caribbean coral reefs.
 This report made her realise that it was possible to force constructive change through analysis and negotiation.
 She greatly admired Elisabeth Mann Borgese.
 She joined the University of Hull as a research fellow and lecturer.
 She has represented the World Wide Fund for Nature at the International Maritime Organization since 1993.